mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 description of each method.
 Consult the docstring pages for detailed and most up to date usage:

-1.  :py:meth:`save_data <mspasspy.db.database.Database.save_data>` is probably the most common method you will use.
+1.  :py:meth:`save_data <mspasspy.db.database.Database.save_data>` is
+    the most common method you will use for serial jobs.
+Parallel workflows should use a different approach described below.
 The first argument is one of the atomic objects defined in MsPASS (Seismogram or TimeSeries) that you wish to save.
 Options are described in the docstring.
 Here is an example usage: